Nostromo-618/neuroevolution-stickman-fighters/STANDARD.md

 ## 6. Encapsulated Scope
 * **Zero Globals:** Never attach data to `window` or `global`.
 * **State Localization:** Keep state as close as possible to where it is used.
-Favor Component State over Context, and Context over Global Stores, unless broad synchronization is required.
+Favor Component State over `provide/inject`, and `provide/inject` over Pinia stores, unless broad synchronization is required.
 * **Const by Default:** Always use `const`.
 Use `let` only when re-assignment is explicitly required for loop or logic state.

 ## 7. Explicit Result Handling
 * **No Floating Promises:** Every Promise must be `await`ed or have a `.catch()` handler to prevent unhandled rejections.
-* **Unmount Safety:** Async actions in `useEffect` must check if the component is still mounted before setting state, or use `AbortController` to cancel stale requests.
+* **Unmount Safety:** Async actions in `onMounted` must check if the component is still mounted before setting state, or use `AbortController` to cancel stale requests.
 * **Return Status:** If a function can fail, it should return a descriptive `Result` object or throw a typed error.

 ## 8. Explicit Type Simplicity